realworldocaml/book/en/compiler-output-formats.md

 ### Modules and separate compilation

+The OCaml module system composes software components together by explicitly defining type signatures for a collection of functions.
+The module language that operates over these takes the form of functors and first-class modules, described in [xref](#functors) and [xref](#first-class-modules) respectively.

+Modules are essential for larger applications which consist of many files (also known as *compilation units*).
+Compilations units are each processed with a separate compiler invocation and the module system helps minimizes the amount of recompilation required after changing a few source files.

+#### The mapping between files and modules

-Modules are most useful for large applications which consist of many files (or *compilation units*).
-Modules let each file be compiled separately, thus minimizing recompilation after changes.
-Compilation units are simply special cases of OCaml modules and signatures, and the relationship between the units can be explained in terms of the module system.
+Compilation units are simply special cases of OCaml modules and signatures, and the relationship between them can be explained in terms of the module system.

 Create a file called `alice.ml` with the following contents.